mikelindj/PurchaseRequisitionSWA/README.md

 └── README.md               # This file
 ```

+## How Authentication Works

+The app uses **Azure Static Web Apps Easy Auth** which:
+- Automatically authenticates users from your Microsoft organization
+- No sign-in button required - users are redirected to Microsoft login if not already authenticated
+- Restricts access to your organization only (configured via Azure AD app registration)
+- User information is automatically retrieved from `/.auth/me` endpoint
+- Users remain authenticated across sessions

 ## Security Notes

-- The app uses Azure AD authentication to restrict access to your Microsoft organization only
+- The app uses Azure Static Web Apps Easy Auth to restrict access to your Microsoft organization only
+- All unauthenticated requests are automatically redirected to Microsoft login
 - All form submissions are sent to your Power Automate endpoint
 - Files are converted to base64 for transmission
 - Ensure your Power Automate flow has proper authentication/authorization

 ## Troubleshooting

-- **Authentication not working**: Verify Azure AD app registration redirect URI matches your Static Web App URL
+- **Authentication not working**:
+  - Verify Azure AD app registration is configured correctly in Azure Static Web App → Authentication
+  - Ensure "Current tenant - Single tenant" is selected to restrict to your organization
+  - Check that the app registration supports the correct account types
+- **Users not being auto-authenticated**:
+  - Clear browser cache and cookies
+  - Verify the `staticwebapp.config.json` has the correct route configuration
 - **Form submission fails**: Check Power Automate URL is correct and the flow is enabled
 - **Files not uploading**: Verify file size and type restrictions
 - **Deployment fails**: Check GitHub Actions logs and verify the deployment token is set correctly